mmbman/Katagiri/blue-cliff-record-summaries.md

 ##### [Case 40: Nan Ch’uan’s It’s Like a Dream, Talk 2](1983-02-02-Blue-Cliff-Record-Case-40-Talk-2)

-Katagiri Roshi discusses the verse to Case 40 of the *Blue Cliff Record*. *Genjokoan* is mentioned.
+Katagiri Roshi discusses the verse to Case 40 of the *Blue Cliff Record*. *Genjōkōan* is mentioned.
 What is the *dharma stage*?

 ---